samuelbradshaw/text-to-vtt/README.md

 * **title** (required) – Title for the media file.
 This will appear in the WebVTT.

 * **lang** (required) – BCP 47 language tag representing the language of the media file.
 This will be used to load the correct language model and will appear in the WebVTT.
-These are the current supported language tags: ['de', 'en', 'es', 'fr', 'it', 'ja', 'nl', 'pt', 'uk', 'zh'].
+These are the current supported language tags: ['ar', 'cs', 'da', 'de', 'el', 'en', 'es', 'fa', 'fi', 'fr', 'he', 'hi', 'hu', 'it', 'ja', 'ko', 'nl', 'pl', 'pt', 'ru', 'te', 'tr', 'uk', 'ur', 'vi', 'zh'].

 * **input_media** (required if file not present) – URL to download the audio or video file in a standard format such as MP3, WAV, or MP4.
 Alternatively, if you already have the file locally, you can put the file under `_workfiles/media/` with a filename that matches the `id` specified above.
 If a matching file is present, this column will be ignored.